pacelliv/pacelliv/README.md

-### Hi, my name is Eugenio Pacelli Flores Voitier 👋
+### Hello stranger 😆, my name is Eugenio Pacelli Flores Voitier 👋
 ### I'm currently learning web development to become a Full Stack Developer.

 - 🔭 I’m currently building a **transaction explore for my ERC-20 token with React, Solidity, Nodejs and Expressjs on Ethereum.**